-When you purchase ADSs in the offering, you will incur immediate dilution of approximately \$7.80 per ADS, representing the difference between the assumed purchase price per ADS in this offering of \$9.50, being the mid-point of the estimated range of the initial public offering price shown on the front cover of this prospectus, and our pro forma as adjusted net tangible book value per ADS as of March 31, 2013 after giving effect to the conversion of our preferred shares and convertible notes into ordinary shares immediately upon the completion of this offering.
+When you purchase ADSs in the offering, you will incur immediate dilution of approximately \$7.80 per ADS, representing the difference between the initial public offering price of \$9.50 per ADS shown on the front cover of this prospectus, and our pro forma as adjusted net tangible book value per ADS as of March 31, 2013 after giving effect to the conversion of our preferred shares and convertible notes into ordinary shares immediately upon the completion of this offering.
 See "Dilution."
 In addition, you may experience further dilution in the net tangible book value of the ADSs purchased to the extent that additional ordinary shares are issued upon exercise of outstanding options and options we may grant from time to time.
 See "Dilution."